rabbitstack/fibratus/rules/README.md

 variant of spearphishing.
 Spearphishing attachment is different from other forms of spearphishing in that it employs the use of malware attached to an email.

 Additionally, there should exist labels attached to every rule group describing the MITRE tactic, technique, and sub-technique.
-This information is used when rendering email rule alert templates.
+This information is used when rendering email rule alert templates as depicted in the image above.

 ### Rules should have narrowed event scope